ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem_ubuntu.md

       ```
     2. Extract the installation configuration files
       ```
-      docker run -e LICENSE=accept --rm -v /opt/icp:/data ibmcom/icp-inception:2.1.0-ee cp -r cluster /data
+      docker run -e LICENSE=accept --rm -v /opt/icp:/data ibmcom/icp-inception-amd64:3.1.1-ee cp -r cluster /data
       ```
-      After this commond, you should have a folder /opt/icp/cluster.
+      After this command, you should have a folder named /opt/icp/cluster.

-	  3. (optional) Configure LDAP authentication (out of scope for bootcamp)
-	  4. (optional) Create one or more storage classes (out of scope for bootcamp)
 	  5. **Enterprise Edition only:** Move the ICP tarball to /opt/icp/cluster/images directory.

 		  ```
 		  mkdir -p  /opt/icp/cluster/images
-		  mv /opt/ibm-cloud-private-x86_64-2.1.0.tar.gz /opt/icp/cluster/images/
+		  mv /opt/ibm-cloud-private-x86_64-3.1.1.tar.gz /opt/icp/cluster/images/
 		  ```

-	  6. (optional) If using IBM*Z nodes, add the x390x tarball to /opt/icp/cluster/images
+	  6. (optional) If using IBM*Z or power nodes, add the x390x and ppc tarballs to /opt/icp/cluster/images as well
 	  7. Copy the ssh key to the installation directory

 		  ```